kyo1988/Kyo.github.io/i_markerting.md

 Or You can see MBA style marketing in the article, titled [Marketing Plan for John Lewis](https://kyo1988.github.io/Kyo.github.io/marketing/2021/05/09/Marketing-Plan-for-John-Lewis.html).

 ## Purpose
-Literally textbook style of marketing science introduction, which is inspired by Grigsby (2018).
+Literally textbook style of marketing science introduction, which is inspired by Grigsby (2018), who said marketing insight must be induced to marketing actions.

 ## For What
 Marketing can be art and science, however, marketing science is only science, which is based on data.
-Then as for marketer, it might be hard to understand.
-This book fill the gap between marketer and data scientist using figures (Data visualization technique).
+Then as for marketers, it might be hard to understand.
+This book fills the gap between marketer and data scientist using figures (Data visualization technique).

 ## Target Audience
 * Data Scientists who are interested in Marketing
-* Marketer and Brand Manager who are interested in Data Science
+* Marketers and Brand Managers who are interested in Data Science

 ## Table of Contents
 1. Overview